 Also born on this date, in 1967, was staring pitcher Steve Parris who played for the 1995-96 Pirates.
 Steve was a 5th round draft pick of the Phillies in 1989 and he played for three organizations before joining the Pirates in June of 1994.
 He started the 1995 season in the minors and went 9-1, 2.51 in 14 starts at AA before the Pirates called him up for his major league debut in late June.
 He went 6-6, 5.38 in 15 starts, although his ERA went up 1.28 in his last two starts, games in which he allowed 15 runs in 7.1 innings.
 On August 15 he threw a 6-0 shutout over the Padres.
 In 1996 Parris missed a portion of the season due to a shoulder injury.
 He pitched just 6 minor league games and eight games for the Pirates, posting a 7.18 ERA and 0-3 record.
 He was released prior to the 1997 season.
 He went 11-4 for the 1999 Reds, then followed it up with a 12-17 season in 2000.

 Born on this date in 1947 was Charlie Sands, a member of the world champion 1971 Pirates team.
 The Pirates acquired him following the 1970 season in a six player deal with the New York Yankees.
 Sands was the only player with major league experience involved in the trade and he was the only one that played in the majors following the trade.
 He was with the Pirates most of the 1971 season but started just two games, both of them being the second game of a doubleheader.
-He made 25 appearances as a pinch hitter, going 5-18 with 6 walks.
+He made 25 appearances as a pinch hitter, going 5-for-18 with six walks.
 He spent nearly the entire 1972 season in the minors, except for one pinch hitting appearance for the Pirates in mid-September.
 Just prior to the start of the 1973 season the Pirates traded Sands to the Detroit Tigers for veteran pitcher Chris Zachary.